 Near its nest site, it is silent and shy.
 Pairs breed from late March to early July, with peak in April and May.

 Steller's Jay eat nuts, seeds, fruits, and insects.
-Also known to feed on the eggs and young of other birds.
+Also known to feed on the eggs and young of other birds which is fairly common in the Jay family.

-Somewhat skittish in the woods, these birds quickly become accustomed to campsites and human providers often including human food in their diet.
-They will cache food in different parts of their territory.
+Somewhat skittish in the woods, these birds quickly become accustomed to campsites and humans that provide food.
+Steller's Jays will cache food in different parts of their territory.

 The Steller's Jay is often seen sitting quietly in treetops, surveying the surroundings.
 These birds can imitate sounds of other animals like cats and dogs.